 Graham Mitchell was another colleague on whom Wright had his eye.
-"One Friday afternoon, he began drawing on a scrap of paper and then suddenly tore it up and put it in his waste bin."
+"One Friday afternoon, he began drawing on a scrap of paper SPY CATCHER The Candid Autobiography of a Senior Intelligence Officer

+PETER WRIGHT Former Assistant Director of MI5 and then suddenly tore it up and put it in his waste bin."
 Highly suspicious, you'll agree.